 Adaptations to Temperature

 The first of many snake adaptations in the desert is to do with temperature.
-The severe temperature variations of the desert put the snakes and other animals that live there under enormous pressure.
+The extreme temperature variations of the desert put snakes and other animals that live there under enormous pressure.

 It’s hot during the day, but it can be freezing cold at night.
 Moreover, while it’s as hot as hot can be during summer, winters are quite bitter.
 This necessitates behavioral changes in desert snakes.

 Rattlesnakes are an excellent example.
 During the hot summer months, they become more active at night and less active during the day.
-Because they can’t regulate their body heat, the temperature is a threat to their health.
+Because they can’t regulate their body heat, the temperature is life-threatening.

 In the spring and fall, when temperatures are more reasonable, they’re especially active during the day and seem to sleep at night instead.